mnv1851/soc-ssh-bruteforce-detection-wazuh/3-manual-log-analysis/README.md

 ### Linux command focused on :
 - Filtering logs for better tracing of attack.
-- Getting overview of how /var/log/auth.log store logs in files.
+- Getting overview of how /var/log/auth.log store logs in files using grep-head-command.

   ![grep-head-command](../screenshots/log-analysis/grep-head-command.jpeg)
-- Picking attacker timestamp, ip, port for further information.
+- Picking attacker timestamp, ip, port for further information using grep-awk-sort-uniq-command.

   ![grep-awk-sort-uniq-command](../screenshots/log-analysis/grep-awk-sort-uniq-command.jpeg)

 ### The detection logic focuses on: